 Daniel C. Dennett, the author of Breaking the Spell (Viking, 2006), Freedom Evolves (Viking Penguin, 2003) and Darwin's Dangerous Idea (Simon & Schuster, 1995), is University Professor and Austin B. Fletcher Professor of Philosophy, and Co-Director of the Center for Cognitive Studies at Tufts University.
-He lives with his wife in North Andover, Massachusetts, and has a daughter, a son, and three grandchildren.
+He lives with his wife in North Andover, Massachusetts, and has a daughter, a son, and four grandchildren.
 He was born in Boston in 1942, the son of a historian by the same name, and received his B.A. in philosophy from Harvard in 1963.
 He then went to Oxford to work with Gilbert Ryle, under whose supervision he completed the D.Phil. in philosophy in 1965.
 He taught at U.C.
 Irvine from 1965 to 1971, when he moved to Tufts, where he has taught ever since, aside from periods visiting at Harvard, Pittsburgh, Oxford, the École Normale Supérieure in Paris, the London School of Economics and the American University of Beirut.

 His first book, Content and Consciousness, appeared in 1969, followed by Brainstorms (1978), Elbow Room (1984), The Intentional Stance (1987), Consciousness Explained (1991), Darwin's Dangerous Idea (1995), Kinds of Minds (1996), and Brainchildren: A Collection of Essays 1984-1996 (MIT Press and Penguin, 1998).
 Sweet Dreams: Philosophical Obstacles to a Science of Consciousness, was published in 2005 by MIT Press.
 He co-edited The Mind's I with Douglas Hofstadter in 1981.
 He is the author of over four hundred scholarly articles on various aspects on the mind, published in journals ranging from Artificial Intelligence and Behavioral and Brain Sciences to Poetics Today and the Journal of Aesthetics and Art Criticism.
 His most recent books are Intuition Pumps and Other Tools for Thinking (Norton, 2013) and, with Linda LaScola, Caught in the Pulpit: Leaving Belief Behind (Amazon.com, 2013).